-Theoretical modelling of our lanthanoid-polyoxometalate complexes is carried out in collaboration with colleagues Dr Lars Goerigk and with Dr Alyona Starikova (Southern Federal University, Russia).
+Density functional theory (DFT) calculations are carried out in collaboration with colleague Dr Lars Goerigk and with Dr Alyona Starikova (Southern Federal University, Russia).
 The detailed physical characterisation of the synthesised species affords an understanding of the key electronic and magnetic properties and allows correlation with the molecular structure.
-To this end, we perform Mössbauer spectroscopy on the synthesised materials in collaboration with A/Prof Guy Jameson, magnetic, photomagnetic and EPR measurements in collaboration with Prof Lorenzo Sorace (University of Florence, Italy) and Dr Rodolpe Clérac (CRPP-CNRS, Bordeaux, France), inelastic neutron scattering studies with Dr Richard Mole (ANSTO), and photophysical measurements with A/Prof Max Massi (Curtin University).
-A new collaboration for DFT calculations with Dr Alyona Starikova (Southern Federal University, Russia) is providing invaluable insights into the electronic structure of our VT complexes.
-We are also working on coordination polymers in collaboration with Dr Carol Hua.
+To this end, we perform Mössbauer spectroscopy on the synthesised materials in collaboration with A/Prof Guy Jameson, magnetic, photomagnetic and EPR measurements in collaboration with Prof Lorenzo Sorace (University of Florence, Italy) and Dr Rodolpe Clérac (CRPP-CNRS, Bordeaux, France), inelastic neutron scattering studies with Dr Richard Mole (ANSTO), and photophysical measurements with Prof Max Massi (Curtin University).
 Colette is an Associate Investigator in the ARC Centre of Excellence for Exciton Science.
 We also oversee the SQUID magnetometer in the Melbourne Magnetometry Laboratory.